Doctor of Musical Arts (DMA) Handbook

 Graduate students are assessed the standard resident or non-resident graduate tuition rate for every credit in which they are enrolled, including undergraduate credits.
 Music classes carry an additional course fee which, like tuition, is assessed per credit hour.
 If you have a Graduate Teaching Assistantship (GTA), the tuition and course fees are waived at the percentage stated in your GTA contract.

-All graduate students pay required campus fees.
+All graduate students are required to pay the student and wellness fees.
 Lawrence campus fees are assessed per credit hour if you are enrolled in fewer than 6 credits.
 If you are enrolled in 6 or more credit hours, you will pay the flat rate.
-The School of Music GTA does not cover campus fees.
-Tuition and fee information, including the current rates, can be found at KU Financial Aid & Scholarships, and on the KU Registrar’s Comprehensive Fee Schedule.
+Tuition and fee information, including the current rates, can be found at https://registrar.ku.edu/on-campus-tuition-fees in the Registrar’s Comprehensive Fee Schedule.

 TopicDetails